Edgar McCloughry: Military career

 McCloughry joined the Australian Imperial Force in 1914, and served as a military engineer in Egypt and France before transferring to the Royal Flying Corps (RFC) in December 1916.
 He graduated from flying training in August 1917 and was posted to No. 23 Squadron RFC on the Western Front.
 He was seriously injured in a crash shortly thereafter and, after recovering in hospital, was reassigned as a flight instructor.
 He was reassigned again in 1918 to the Australian Flying Corps (AFC).
 He scored most of his victories there in the last few months of the war.

 McCloughry left the AFC in August 1919 and pursued a career as an engineer in the United Kingdom before joining the Royal Air Force (RAF) in 1922.
 He served in a strategy-planning capacity through the Second World War.
 In 1940, under the influence of Lord Beaverbrook, he circulated a series of anonymous memos which were highly critical of senior RAF figures; in response, he was posted to South Africa, but the fallout continued and by the end of the year the Chief of the Air Staff and several other commanders had been replaced.

-McCloughry retired from the RAF in 1953 as an air vice-marshal, and died in 1972 in Edinburgh.
+McCloughry retired from the RAF in 1953 as an air vice-marshal, spending some years as Managing Director of Reid and Sigrist Electrical and Aeronautical Engineers in Braunstone, Leicester in England, and died in 1972 in Edinburgh.